- Mountain lions can be found in about every ecosystem existing in North and South America.

 If you ever found a mountain lion cub out in the wild, you probably wouldn’t recognize it!

-When mountain lions are first born, and even while they’re growing up, they look vastly different than their adult counterparts.
+When mountain lions are first born, and even while they’re growing up, they look vastly different to their adult counterparts.
 The most noticeable differences?
 Their blue eyes and dark spots on their fur.
 As they mature, their eyes will shift to yellow and their spots will fade into their iconic tawny coat, becoming almost unrecognizable over the course of just a few weeks.
 If you enjoyed this fun fact, baby lions exhibit the exact same traits!

-The Florida panther, one subspecies of the mountain lion, has been listed as endangered since 1967.
+The Florida panther, a subspecies of the mountain lion, has been listed as endangered since 1967.
 One of the main causes identified has been human development, which is destroying the mountain lion’s habitat and making it more difficult for them to access food.

 However, decades of conservation efforts have helped the population increase from a few dozen to 120-230 adult mountain lions currently alive as estimated by Florida Wildlife Control in 2021.